ragavanayyadurai/TSA_EXP1/README.md

 ## ALGORITHM:

-1.Data Collection: Load the Summer Olympic Medals dataset.
+1.Load the Summer Olympic Medals dataset.

-2.Data Cleaning: Clean and preprocess the data.
+2.Clean and preprocess the data.

-3.Trend Analysis: Aggregate and analyze medal counts by year and country.
+3.Aggregate and analyze medal counts by year and country.

-4.Visualization: Create visualizations to show trends and distributions.
+4.Create visualizations to show trends and distributions.

-5.Insight Generation: Derive insights from the visualizations and trends.
+5.Derive insights from the visualizations and trends.

 <br />
 <br />